 The Company expenses advertising costs as incurred.
-Advertising expense for the year ended December 30, 2020 totaled approximately \$42,539 and is included in restaurant expenses in the accompanying consolidated statements of operations.
+Advertising expense for the years ended December 29, 2021 and December 30, 2020, totaled \$52,957 and \$43,534, respectively, and are included in restaurant expenses in the accompanying consolidated statements of operations.